-Examination: The examination consists of (i) five hand-in assignments and (ii) one oral examination.
+Examination: The examination consists of (i) five individual hand-in assignments and (ii) one individual oral examination.
 The grades for undergraduate students are distributed according to:

-- Grade 3: Accepted compulsory hand-in assignments; and accepted oral examination on the hand-in assignments. - Grade 4: Fulfillment of requirements for Grade 3 and, in addition, a total of 40-80 credit points collected during the course, see information below.
-(Upper bound is increased since last year.) - Grade 5: Fulfillment of requirements for Grade 3 and, in addition, a total of 81-100 credit points collected during the course, see information below.
-(Lower bound is increased since last year.)
+- Grade 3: Accepted compulsory hand-in assignments; and accepted oral examination on the hand-in assignments. - Grade 4: Fulfillment of requirements for Grade 3 and, in addition, a total of 40-80 credit points collected during the course, see information below. - Grade 5: Fulfillment of requirements for Grade 3 and, in addition, a total of 81-100 credit points collected during the course, see information below.

 Graduate students need 61-100 credit points to pass the course.
-(Lower bound is increased since last year.)

-The hand-in assignments consists of (i) compulsory tasks and (ii) additional tasks that are rewarded by credit points if correctly solved.
+The individual hand-in assignments consists of (i) compulsory tasks and (ii) additional tasks that are rewarded by credit points if correctly solved.

 Each student is assessed on an individual basis during the oral examination.
 No aids are allowed during the oral examination.
 The oral examination consists of (i) four compulsory questions and (ii) four additional questions that are rewarded by credit points if correctly solved.
 The four compulsory questions relate to the compulsory tasks in the hand-in assignments.
 The four additional questions (that give credit points if correctly solved) relate to the material in the text book, which may not have been covered by the hand-in assignments.
 The student is given the eight questions at the very beginning of the oral exam and maximum 45 minutes to prepare the answers, where the student may use pen and paper to document the answers complemented by derivations, figures, etc. The student is then given maximum 30 minutes to present the answers to the questions.
-(Maximum time is increased since last year.)